worknaut/dart_sql_tranformer/README.md

 At the time of this writing, there are only two available SQL transformers
 1. `SqlSplitterTransformer`.
 Splits a stream of SQL statements into a stream of individual SQL statements.
 2. `SqlValuesTransformer`.
 Replaces all values in a stream of SQL statements with a question mark.
-3. There is also `SqlCommentTransformer`, which is used to remove all comments from a stream of SQL statements.

 ## Usage